uhlicia/Alicia_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/l3O3y8DIs7g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My starter project is the Useless Box, which I chose due to its intriguing concept.
-I thought: what would make this box useless?
+My starter project is the Useless Box which I chose due to its intriguing concept.
+I thought: why is this box useless?
 Turns out, the Useless Box relies mainly on a motor and a switch.
 Flipping the switch prompts the motor to rotate an acrylic piece and open the box.
 However, the acrylic piece eventually hits the switch, flipping it back, causing the motor to reverse and close the box.
  <br>
 The process to create the project involves soldering a switch, snap switch, LED, resistors, and screw terminals to the circuit board.
 Then, I screwed two acrylic pieces to the motor, and attached the circuit board to the motor as well.
 Then I attached the assembly into the base of the box, and connected the batteries.
 Unfortunately, I didn't progress to the next step, which involves building the acrylic box.
  <br>